 So we've got these lad's up in Rovaniemi and they are raring to go, what will they have to look forward to?
 Endurance racing in temperatures that could drop as low as -30ºC, that's what!
 In order to race each competitor must comply to a minimum mandatory kit list.
 Being self supported out in severe cold conditions can be potentially dangerous so everyone must be aware of their own abilities and kit they are carrying.

-You can read Shaggy's full report from last years Rovaniemi race on the On One site.
+You can read Shaggy's full report from last year's Rovaniemi race in this Daring Deed.

 Fat bike expedition size frame bag for wilderness travel.
 We make our fat bike frame bags in the UK to your custom dimensions

 Custom made expedition frame bag.
 Ultimate, lightweight, bombproof, bespoke and UK made for durability